-The procedure involves removing fat via liposuction from the places you do not want it, and then re-injecting that fat into the places you do want it, such as the butt and the hips.
+The procedure involves removing fat via liposuction from the places you do not want it, the muscle belly and then re-injecting that fat into the places you do want it, such as the butt and the hips.

 The procedure offers the benefit of liposuction in addition to the advantages of fat transfer.
 The end result is usually a smaller waist with perky butt and rounder hips.

 Unfortunately, the infamous Brazilian butt lift procedure has been getting a bad rap as one of the most dangerous cosmetic procedures in the press over the past several years.